This exhibition was on view from September 29 to November 3, 2022.

 Fall 2022 Public Programs

-The Carpenter Center for the Visual Arts presents its fall 2022 season of public programs, with a conversation between exhibiting artist, B. Ingrid Olson art historian Leah Pires; and a reading by Renee Gladman and Rosmarie Waldrop, writers who have had a major influence on Olson's practice, presented in collaboration with the Woodbury Poetry Room.
+The Carpenter Center for the Visual Arts presents its fall 2022 season of public programs, with a conversation between exhibiting artist, B. Ingrid Olson and art historian Leah Pires; and a reading by Renee Gladman and Rosmarie Waldrop, writers who have had a major influence on Olson's practice, presented in collaboration with the Woodbury Poetry Room.
 Olson’s two simultaneous solo exhibitions, History Mother and Little Sister, will be on view on Levels 1 and 3 of the Carpenter Center through December 23, 2022.

 The Carpenter Center will also partner with the Department of Art, Film, and Visual Studies and the Harvard Film Archive to present a film screening of The African Desperate, which includes a post-screening conversation between with the film’s director and 2022 Josep Lluis Sert Practitioner, Martine Syms, and Chair of the Department of Art, Film, and Visual Studies, David Joselit.